AIBC staff can be reached at:

 Administration and Registration Assistant

 Sarah works in both the Human Resources and Administration and Registration and Licensing departments.
-In her Registration Assistant role, Sarah reports to the Director of Registration and Licensing, and assists with administrative project support including registration of architects and architectural firms; the Annual Fee Billing process; and Oral Reviews.
+In her Registration Assistant role, Sarah reports to the Manager of Registration & Licensing, and assists with administrative project support including registration of architects and architectural firms; the Annual Fee Billing process; and Oral Reviews.

 Gabe Baron (acting)